pmndrs/zustand/docs/guides/typescript.md

 Here again, `x` is `unknown` instead of `string`.

 One could argue that it is impossible to write an implementation for `createFoo`, and that would be true.
-But then it is also impossible to write Zustand's `create(...)`.
+But then it is also impossible to write Zustand's `create` as a type.
 However, Zustand exists.
+So what do we mean by that?

 The thing is Zustand is lying in its type.
 The simplest way to prove it is by showing unsoundness.
 Consider this example: